awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 1. For **Lag**, specify the duration of the lag\.

-1. Optional: Configure the output using one of the following options:
+1. \(Optional\) Configure the output using one of the following options:
    + **Include the entire lag window**
    + **Flatten the output**
    + **Drop rows without history**